laceywash31700/Lacey_W_Reading_Notes/Code-301/Class-01.md

 ## Things I want to know about

-1. What do they mean by integrating processing logic in the conventional view of components are they sharing data or sharing a task we are defining when we
+1. What do they mean by integrating processing logic in the conventional view of components are they sharing data or sharing a task we are defining when we create the file.